The landlord’s essential guide to periodic property inspections

 Tenants who sub-let

 - Are there too many beds for the number of tenants?
-If you rent to a single person does it look like a family are living there?
+If you rent to a single person does it look like more people are living there?

 - Are tenants claiming the people staying there are just guests?